Eligibility

 - Attend meetings

 - Fully participate in at least one student-led policy committee.
-These committees meet virtually – typically two to four times per month – to accomplish COYAC’s goals of advising and providing recommendations to members of the Colorado Legislature
+These committees meet virtually – typically once a week – to accomplish COYAC’s goals of advising and providing recommendations to members of the Colorado Legislature

-- Respond promptly to all COYAC communications using an assigned @coyac.org email address and check email at least twice per week
+- Respond promptly to all COYAC communications using an assigned @coyac.org email address and check email at least twice per week.
+Complete paperwork and email responses by stated deadlines.
+RSVP yes, no, or maybe to calendar invitations for meetings and events.

-- Communicate with students and youth organizations in your senate district about youth-related issues and the work of COYAC
+- Consult students and youth organizations in your senate district about youth-related issues and the work of COYAC